AccentuSoft/LinkScope_Client/README.md

 </p>

 ## Description
 This is the repository for the LinkScope Client Online Investigation software.
 LinkScope allows you to perform online investigations by representing information as discrete pieces of data, called Entities.

 These Entities can then be explored through Resolutions, which take the attributes of Entities as input, and resolve them to different, but connected, pieces of information.

-In such a way, one can create a knowledge graph (or abstract art) for any particular domain, which should help investigators easily discover answers and insights that otherwise might have been hard to extract.
+In that way, one can create a knowledge graph (or abstract art) for any particular domain, which should help investigators easily discover answers and insights that otherwise might have been hard to extract.

 ## Features
 Some notable features of LinkScope include: